 If all of the above criteria are met, the Trust classifies the investment property as held for sale.
 When these criteria are met, the Trust (i) suspends depreciation (including depreciation for tenant improvements and building improvements) and amortization of in-place lease intangibles and any above or below market lease intangibles and (ii) records the investment property held for sale at the lower of cost or net realizable value.
 The assets and liabilities associated with investment properties that are classified as held for sale are presented separately on the consolidated balance sheets for the most recent reporting period.

-The following Retail Properties were classified as held for sale as of June 30, 2021:
+The following Retail Property was classified as held for sale as of September 30, 2021:

 Cash and Cash Equivalents